 As the world adapts to new regulations, the tourism and hospitality industry is taking extra precautions regarding how to travel safely.
 We will be implementing a number of enhanced health and safety protocols on our trips.
 These additional precautions have been introduced to help prevent the transmission of Covid-19 and to help ensure that our travellers and the Expat Explore team are as safe and protected as possible while on tour.

-Elevated coach hygiene and safety procedures will be put into place.
-Our safe and comfortable coaches are cleaned and sanitized before the start of each tour and daily cleaning is maintained throughout the tour.
+On our coach tours, elevated hygiene and safety procedures will be put into place.
+Our safe and comfortable coaches are cleaned and sanitised before the start of each tour and daily cleaning is maintained throughout the tour.

-In addition to the existing daily cleaning measures, face masks will be compulsory while on the coach.
+As per regulation - face masks will be compulsory while on the coach, boat and train.
 While our travellers are expected to pack their own masks and any necessary personal protective gear - face masks will be available for purchase from your tour leader.
-Hand sanitizers with at least 60% alcohol will be available to travellers and staff at all times.
-Coach boarding will also be adjusted in line with social distancing measures.
+Hand sanitisers with at least 60% alcohol will be available to travellers and staff at all times.

 Safety Measures for Social Distancing on Tour

-In line with precautions from various government authorities, such as the UK Foreign, Commonwealth & Development Office (FCDO), social distancing and face masks will be necessary on tour.
-Please also take note that our travellers will be asked to fill in a health declaration form prior to travelling with us.
+In line with precautions from various government authorities, such as the UK Foreign, Commonwealth & Development Office (FCDO), social distancing and face masks will be necessary on both rail and coach tours.

-There will be changes in all walks of life due to the Coronavirus - including in the realm of travel.
-Carrying out responsible social distancing while on the coach, during city tours, on visits to landmarks, museums and more, will be necessary to help ensure the safety of yourself, the other travellers in your group and our travel crew.
-This extends to the use of face masks on board the coach and where necessary when visiting different destinations.
-We ask that our travellers familiarise themselves with the best way to use, clean and store face masks (especially if they are reusable).
-Travellers should bring their own face masks for use throughout the journey as well as spares.
-Always remember to practice good hygiene and wash or sanitize your hands frequently.
+Carrying out responsible social distancing while on the coach and train, during city tours, on visits to landmarks, museums and more, will be necessary to help ensure the safety of yourself, the other travellers in your group and our travel crew.
+This extends to the use of face masks on board the coach and train and where necessary when visiting different destinations.

 Our Travel Crew are Trained and Here to Help